neotheicebird/notes/graphql_edx/Core Concepts.md

 In GraphQL the structure of data returned is not fixed, instead it is flexible and the client decides what data is actually needed.

 2. Query -  Unlike REST, in graphql the client has to be expressing about its data needs.
-It has to tell what it needs and in what structure it needs it.
+It has to tell what it needs and in what structure it needs it in.
 For example,

 ```
 {